Douglas Haig, 1st Earl Haig: Second Boer War, 1899–1902

 Haig returned to the United Kingdom hoping for a position at the War Office, but was instead appointed (May 1899) brigade major to the 1st Cavalry Brigade at Aldershot.

 Haig had recently lent £2,500 (in a formal contract with interest, worth £400,000 in 2024) to the brigade commander, John French, to cover his losses from South African mining speculations.
 The loan allowed French to maintain his commission.
 Haig was promoted to the substantive rank of major on 26 June 1899.

-Haig was soon appointed Deputy Assistant Adjutant-General (September 1899) and then Assistant Adjutant General (i.e. chief staff officer) of French's brigade-sized force as it was sent to the Boer War.
+Haig was soon appointed a deputy assistant adjutant general (September 1899) in Natal and then assistant adjutant general (i.e. chief staff officer) of French's brigade-sized force as it was sent to fight in the Second Boer War.
 He took part in French's first battle, Elandslaagte (21 October).
 French and Haig were ordered to leave Ladysmith as the four-month siege began, to take charge of the new Cavalry Division arriving from the UK.
 The two men escaped on the last train to leave Ladysmith (2 November 1899), lying down as it passed through enemy fire.

+Major Douglas Haig seen mounted on a grey horse near Pretoria, in the Transvaal Republic on Friday, 8 June 1900.

 Haig continued to be sceptical of the importance of artillery, basing his opinions on interviews with enemy prisoners.
-After French's Colesberg Operations to protect Cape Colony, Frederick Roberts, newly arrived as Commander-in-Chief, appointed his protégé Colonel Charles Hay, 20th Earl of Erroll, over French's protests, to the job of Assistant Adjutant General of the Cavalry Division, with Haig, who had been promised the job (and the local rank of lieutenant-colonel), as his deputy.
+After French's Colesberg Operations to protect Cape Colony, Frederick Roberts, newly arrived as C-in-C, appointed his protégé Colonel Charles Hay, 20th Earl of Erroll, over French's protests, to the job of assistant adjutant general of the Cavalry Division, with Haig, who had been promised the job (and the local rank of lieutenant colonel), as his deputy.
 Cavalry played a leading role in this stage of the war, including the relief of Kimberley (15 February 1900), which featured a spectacular British cavalry charge at Klip Drift.
 Haig was briefly (21 February 1900) given command of the 3rd Cavalry Brigade, then made AAG to the Cavalry Division after Erroll was moved to a different job.
-French's Division took part in the capture of Bloemfontein (13 March 1900) and Pretoria (5 June 1900).
+French's division took part in the capture of Bloemfontein (13 March 1900) and Pretoria (5 June 1900).
 Haig privately criticised Roberts and thought him a "silly old man".